ecopque/ecopque/README.md

 ---

 ## 🧑‍💻 My Technologies
-With knwledge in Java and Python, along with various complementary technologies, I have explored different areas of development, always striving to improve and leanr new approaches.
+With knowledge in Java and Python, along with various complementary technologies, I have explored different areas of development, always striving to improve and learn new approaches.
 Here are the tools and technologies I am currently working with.

 | **Category**                       | **Technologies**                                                                                     | **Description**                                                                |
 |-----------------------------------|------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------|